KV Cache Steering for Controlling Frozen LLMs: Introduction

 One promising direction is activation steering \citep{turner2308activation, panickssery2023steering}, which aims to guide model behavior by directly modifying its internal hidden states.
 While promising for its ability to influence outputs without retraining, activation steering often requires continuous interventions at each token generation step throughout the decoding process to be effective \citep{wehner2025taxonomy}.
 This continuous manipulation can introduce instability, making the outcomes highly sensitive to hyperparameter choices (e.g., targeted layers, intervention strength) and potentially leading to a degradation in generation quality.

 To address these issues, we introduce a method called \textbf{cache steering}.
 Our approach operates by making a targeted, one-time modification directly to the key-value cache of a Transformer model, typically after the cache has been populated by an initial prompt.
-By applying steering vectors, derived from reasoning traces generated by a capable teacher model like GPT-4o, to these cached key and value representations, we can guide the reasoning trajectory of smaller models.
+By applying steering vectors, derived either from reasoning traces generated by a capable teacher model like GPT-4o or from existing human/dataset annotations, to these cached key and value representations, we can guide the reasoning trajectory of language models.
 This single intervention, applied before token generation begins, effectively steers the model towards more explicit, multi-step reasoning without altering model weights or requiring complex prompt modifications.
+Compared to activation steering, which applies interventions at every decoding step, cache steering avoids cascading effects, is robust to hyperparameter choices, introduces virtually no runtime cost, and seamlessly integrates with standard inference pipelines.

-It results in several key advantages: improved stability and robustness to hyperparameter variations, significantly reduced computational overhead at inference time as no ongoing interventions are needed, and seamless integration with standard Transformer inference pipelines.
-We demonstrate that our method improves reasoning structure and, in many cases, task accuracy on multiple benchmarks, including GSM8K, ARC-Challenge, CSQA, and PIQA.
+We demonstrate that our method improves reasoning structure and, in many cases, task accuracy on multiple benchmarks, including GSM8K, ARC-Challenge, CSQA, and PIQA, and further scales to larger models and harder datasets such as GPQA and MATH.
+Beyond simple reasoning induction, cache steering enables \textit{controllable transfer of reasoning styles} (e.g., stepwise, causal, analogical), illustrating its value as a practical tool for behavior-level guidance.

-Overall, our key contributions are as follows: \begin{itemize} \item We propose \textbf{cache steering}, a novel technique for controlling model behavior via one-shot modification of the KV cache at inference time. \item We demonstrate that cache steering enables \textbf{distillation of reasoning styles} from larger models such as GPT-4o into smaller models without fine-tuning or prompt augmentation. \item We conduct extensive evaluations across reasoning benchmarks, comparing cache steering against activation steering and CoT prompting, and analyze its efficiency and stability. \end{itemize}
+Overall, our key contributions are as follows: \begin{itemize} \item We propose \textbf{cache steering}, a one-shot modification of the KV cache that provides a lightweight and production-ready alternative to activation steering and fine-tuning. \item We demonstrate that cache steering can \textbf{distill reasoning styles} from teacher models or existing reasoning traces into smaller models without weight updates or prompt augmentation. \item We conduct extensive evaluations across multiple model families and benchmarks, analyze efficiency and stability, and provide additional results on larger models and challenging reasoning datasets. \end{itemize}

 \thefootnote \footnote{The code is available at \url{https://github.com/MaxBelitsky/cache-steering}.}